Ashish-Abraham/QueReyDB/README.md

 ## Overview

 In the era of big data, efficiently querying and analyzing large databases has become crucial for data professionals.
 QueReyDB simplifies this process by enabling users to interact with databases using natural language queries.
-Leveraging the power of Mistral LLM, LangChain framework, and PostgreSQL, QueReyDB translates natural language queries into accurate SQL queries through Retrieval Augmented Generation (RAG) and vector search techniques.
+Leveraging the power of Mistral LLM, LangChain framework, and Qdrant vector database, QueReyDB translates natural language queries into accurate SQL queries through Retrieval Augmented Generation (RAG) and vector search techniques.

 By integrating vector search capabilities, QueReyDB can retrieve relevant query-SQL pairs from a search history, improving accuracy and efficiency.
 As more queries are processed, the vector database grows, enhancing overall performance.
 QueReyDB ensures scalability, low latency, and consistent query execution, empowering users to focus on their analytical problems while it handles the complexities of SQL query generation.